Introduction

 Functions in Mélodium are always pure, meaning they don’t have any side effects.

-Functions are recognizable by the |
+Functions are recognizable by the | symbol starting their name.

 Data types